A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Approximating control problems with two-scale FBSDEs

+By taking the expectation in \eqref{eq:SMP_LQ1}, one can find an ODE system for $\E[X_t]$ and $\E[Y_t]$.
+Given the linearity of the system, one expects its solution to be of the form $\E[Y_t]=\lambda_1(t)\E[X_t]$, for a deterministic function $\lambda_1$.
+Calculating the differential of this expression and comparing it to the one from the ODE system, one obtains a first Riccati equation:

-The standard approach consists in reducing the solution of the above system to the solution of a matrix Riccati equation.
-We present it for completeness.
-Given the linearity of the system we expect the solution to \eqref{eq:SMP_LQ} to be of the form $Y_t=\lambda(t)X_t+\theta(t)$, for some differentiable functions $\lambda(t)$, $\theta(t)$ taking values in $\R^{d\times d}$ and $\R^d$, respectively.
-Calculating the stochastic differential of $Y_t$ and comparing it with the one in \eqref{eq:SMP_LQ}, we obtain the following system of ODEs:
+When the solution exists, it yields expressions for $\E[X_t]$ and $\E[Y_t]$ that can be plugged into $\eqref{eq:SMP_LQ1}$.
+This makes the system of FBSDE no longer of McKean-Vlasov type.
+Again, given the linearity of the system, one expects its solution to be of the form $Y_t=\lambda_2(t)X_t+\theta_2(t)$, for some deterministic functions $\lambda_2$, $\theta_2$.
+Computing the (stochastic) differential of this expression and comparing to the one of the FBSDE system, one obtains the following Riccati equations:

-The first equation is a matrix Riccati equation; when this can be solved, we can plug $\lambda(t)$ into the second equation.
-The equation for $\theta$ is then a first-order homogenous linear equation with zero terminal condition and the solution is obviously $\theta\equiv 0$.
-We can solve \eqref{eq:ODE_LQ} using the \texttt{solve\textunderscore ivp} method of the library \texttt{spicy.integrate} in Python.
-Once $\lambda$ is computed, in order to find the optimal control $\widehat{\alpha}$ and the optimally controlled state $\hat{X}$, it is enough to solve the SDE for $X$ in \eqref{eq:SMP_LQ}, which is now decoupled and for which we can use a standard Euler-Maruyama scheme.
+We can then exploit the solutions $\lambda_2$, $\theta_2$ to decouple system \eqref{eq:SMP_LQ1} and solve the resulting SDE for $X$ using a standard Euler-Maruyama scheme.

+For the analysis of more general linear-quadratic McKean-Vlasov control problems with controlled volatility and dependence also on the mean of the control, under slightly different assumptions that ours, we refer to \cite{Yong2013}.
+This section, however, aims at illustrating that the two-scale method performs better that the standard one, which turns out to be true even for the simplest linear-quadratic examples (even non McKean-Vlasov).
+We thus leave the numerical study of the more complicated case of controlled volatility for future research.